How to Plan Good Basketball PracticesBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-If you allow parents in the gym, make sure they understand that it is a classroom and they must keep quiet and not "coach" the kids from the stands.
-In the event that this becomes a problem, you reserve the right to close your practices at any time.
+If you allow parents in the gym, make sure they understand that it is a classroom and they must keep quiet and not coach from the stands.
+In this becomes a problem, reserve the right to close your practices at any time.

-So when a player makes the shot, usually the team celebrates with a lot of "high-fives" and hugs, since they don't have to run.
-Usually in our first practice of the year, we will tell our players that when someone makes that shot to get emotional and celebrate and be pretty happy about not running.
+So when a player makes the shot, usually the team celebrates with a lot of high-fives and hugs, since they don't have to run.
+In our first practice of the year, we will tell our players to get emotional and celebrate when someone makes that shot.

-Sometimes, when we feel we've had a really good, hard practice and no-one makes the shot, coach will have one of the assistants or a manager try a 3-point shot or free-throw to "save the day".
+Sometimes, when we feel we've had a really good, hard practice but no-one makes the shot, coach will have one of the assistants or a manager try a 3-point shot or a free-throw to save the day.

-Sometimes we will tell them that they don't have to run if John (the smallest player on the team) can dunk the ball in 10 seconds... they quickly realize that they must grab John, as a team hoist him up to the rim, as John dunks it.
+Sometimes we will tell them that they don't have to run if John (the smallest player on the team) can dunk the ball in 10 seconds... they quickly realize that they must grab John, hoist him up to the rim, so John can dunk it.
 All these little things help build team spirit.